The Bankrate promise

 Proving that you can successfully manage a company over time is important to lenders.
 The longer you’ve been in business, the more favorable your approval odds.
 From a lender’s perspective, having a track record of successful business management demonstrates that you’ll use your loan responsibly and pay it back on time.

 Traditional banks typically look for at least two years of business history when approving a loan.
-However, you might be able to secure financing from other lenders if you’ve been in business for six months or more.
+But you might be able to secure financing from other lenders if you’ve been in business for six months or more.
 Still in the startup stage?
 Check out the best startup business loans.

 Credit score and history